QTORINTM rapamycin 3.9% is a novel topical therapy being studied for Pachyonychia Congenita (PC). We are currently enrolling our phase 3 study in PC.

 PC: A Disease of Limited Mobility and Pain

-PC is a rare, chronically debilitating and lifelong monogenic disease in which mutations of genes responsible for keratin production lead to dysregulated keratinocyte proliferation, increased skin fragility, and impaired skin barrier function on the plantar aspects of the feet.
-As a result, affected individuals experience difficulty with ambulation which frequently necessitates the use of either ambulatory aids or alternative forms of mobility such as crawling on hands and knees.
-PC affects an estimated 9,330 patients in the US1.
-There are currently no FDA or EMA approved treatments for PC.
+PC is a rare, chronically debilitating and lifelong disease in which mutations of genes responsible for keratin production lead to dysregulated keratinocyte proliferation, increased skin fragility, and impaired skin barrier function on the feet.
+Affected individuals have difficulty walking, and often require ambulatory aids or crawling.

-We’re currently enrolling U.S. participants for the VALO Study, a Phase 2/3 multicenter clinical study evaluating the safety and efficacy of PTX-022 (QTORINTM rapamycin) in adults with moderate to severe pachyonychia congenita (PC).
-The trial will require up to 6 clinic visits and includes travel assistance if required.
+We are currently enrolling for the VAPAUS study, a pivotal phase 3 multicenter clinical study evaluating the safety and efficacy of QTORINTM rapamycin 3.9% in adults with moderate to severe pachyonychia congenita.

 Able and willing to comply with all protocol-required activities